Export HEART, NPS, Surveys, and Tags data via API

 About the Analytics APIs

-The Analytics APIs let you export HEART scores, NPS responses, Survey responses, and feature interaction data from your Userlane property in JSON format.
-Use them to bring Userlane analytics into your BI tool (Power BI, Tableau, Looker, etc.), enrich it with data you collect in other systems, and share insights with a wider audience of stakeholders in your organisation.
+The Analytics APIs let you export HEART scores, NPS responses, Survey responses, feature interaction data, and Task adoption data from your Userlane property in JSON format.

 Why use it